...

 Part Assembly

 Avoiding any interference in chamfered edges is crucial because they usually function as a lead-in in simple part assembly.
-As a result, the exterior chamfer must be larger than the interior fillet and interior chamfer when assembling the exterior chamfer with the interior fillet and chamfer.
+As a result, the exterior chamfer must be larger than the interior fillet and interior chamfer when assembling the exterior chamfer with the interior fillet vs chamfer.

 Additionally, it is essential to ensure that the exterior fillet is larger than the interior fillet and interior chamfer when assembling the exterior fillet with the inner filler and interior chamfer.